 This kind of comparison, although natural, isn’t beneficial for us.
 You have to remember that people rarely share the boring bits of their lives.

-I’m not suggesting you need to go on a trip around the world in the style of late 19th century female explorers, but a trip through your bookcase and Netflix library is a good place to start for inspiration.
+I’m not suggesting you need to go on a trip around the world, but a trip through your bookcase and Netflix library is a good place to start for inspiration.
 Documentaries and biographies are an especially great resource, as the truth is often stranger and more interesting than fiction.

 2. Make a bucket list - and stick to it